 At least 194 people were killed and more than 150 others are believed to be missing.

-Hundreds of migrants, mostly from Eritrea (ehr-ih-TREE'-uh), were aboard the boat when it sank early Thursday within sight of the tiny island of Lampedusa.
+Hundreds of migrants, mostly from Eritrea (ehr-ih-TREE'-uh), were aboard the boat when it sank early Thursday within sight of a tiny island.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.